 They move superiorly within the carotid sheath, and enter the brain via the carotid canal of the temporal bone.
 They do not supply any branches to the face or neck.

 Once in the cranial cavity, the internal carotids pass anteriorly through the cavernous sinus.
 Distal to the cavernous sinus, each ICA gives rise to:

-- Posterior communicating artery – Acts as an anastamotic ‘connecting vessel’ in the Circle of Willis (see ‘Circle of Willis’ below).
+- Posterior communicating artery – acts as an anastomotic ‘connecting vessel’ in the Circle of Willis (see ‘Circle of Willis’ below).

 The internal carotids then continue as the middle cerebral artery, which supplies the lateral portions of the cerebrum.

 The right and left vertebral arteries arise from the subclavian arteries, medial to the anterior scalene muscle.
-They then ascend up the posterior side of the neck, through holes in the transverse processes of the cervical vertebrae, known as foramen transversarium.
+They then ascend the posterior aspect of the neck, through holes in the transverse processes of the cervical vertebrae, known as foramen transversarium.

 The vertebral arteries enter the cranial cavity via the foramen magnum.
 Within the cranial vault, some branches are given off: